ralucaa/PSD3-sem2/README.md

 * "install file:jars/example1.jar" installs example1.jar for the first time (does not update it!).
 Similarly for the other jar files.
 * "lb" lists bundles with their ID numbers.
-* "start <bundleID>" starts the bundle.
+* "start BUNDLEID" starts the bundle.
-* "stop <bundleID>" stops the bundle.
+* "stop BUNDLEID" stops the bundle.
-* "update <bundleID>" updates the bundle - use this after rebuilding the jars.
+* "update BUNDLEID" updates the bundle - use this after rebuilding the jars.
 * (todo: refresh? after updating more than one bundle?)
 * "stop 0" exits.